SilkRose/Pony/stories/deternal/deternal.md

 Twilight looked at her and tilted her head.
 "What do you mean, won?"

 "The pony who delivered the ring to me from the Wonderbolts shared a little news with me.
-About the former captain, the one who killed my wife.
-About why they were cleaning out her desk."
+About the former captain - the one who killed my wife - and why they were cleaning out her desk."

 Pinkie asked, "What'd they say?"